- Workers Compensation Act 1987

 - an opinion on causation or liability

-- undertaking a functional capacity evaluation or work capacity assessment for the insurer.
+- undertaking a functional capacity evaluation, or work capacity assessment (as defined in section 44A of the 1987 Act) for the insurer.

 6.1 IMC functions relating to the nominated treating doctor

-The IMC must verbally discuss the worker’s fitness for employment with the nominated treating doctor.
+The IMC must verbally discuss the worker’s fitness for work with the nominated treating doctor.
 The IMC may also discuss the following with the worker’s nominated treating doctor: